-The Pre-hospital Evaluation of Sensitive Troponin (PRESTO) study is part of the NHS’ ambition to find new ways of delivering healthcare more efficiently without the need for hospital treatment.
-The trial is testing a blood test, which paramedics could use, to determine whether a patient is having a heart attack on scene.
-The trial, which began on 7th May 2019, is running in Coventry & Warwickshire by paramedics.
-The Trust will work with Warwick Hospital and University Hospital Coventry & Warwickshire.
+The Pre-hospital Evaluation of Sensitive Troponin (PRESTO) study was part of the NHS’ ambition to find new ways of delivering healthcare more efficiently without the need for hospital treatment.
+The trial investigated a blood test, which paramedics could use, to determine whether a patient was having a heart attack on scene.
+The trial, which began on 7th May 2019, ran in Coventry & Warwickshire.
+The Trust worked with Warwick Hospital and University Hospital Coventry & Warwickshire.
 You can find out more here.
 You can also find out the latest about the study via Twitter by following @PRESTOstudy.

-The Prehospital Electrocardiogram 2 (PHECG2) study aims to improve how clinicians decide to perform a diagnostic 12-lead ECG (electrocardiogram – how we trace your heart) on patients.
+The Prehospital Electrocardiogram 2 (PHECG2) study aimed to improve how clinicians decided to perform a diagnostic 12-lead ECG (electrocardiogram – how we trace your heart) on patients.
 When someone has a suspected heart attack, the ambulance service can test the electrical activity of a person’s the heart to determine the best treatment for them.
 In a previous project, Professor Tom Quinn and colleagues showed that people who had a special type of test – called a prehospital electrocardiogram, or PHECG – had a better chance of survival.
-This is a study using routine data and does not involve any changes to patient care.
 You can find out more here.

-The RePHILL (Resuscitation with Pre-Hospital Blood Products) trial is testing whether the use of pre-hospital blood products for patients suffering traumatic bleeding improves outcomes.
-Critical care teams carry study packs which contain either blood products or saline (which is the standard treatment) and, when treating a patient with a traumatic bleed the patient will receive one of these treatments and their outcome measured.
-You can find out more here.
-Results will be published in the future.
+The RePHILL (Resuscitation with Pre-Hospital Blood Products) trial tested whether the use of pre-hospital blood products for patients suffering traumatic bleeding improved outcomes.
+Critical care teams carried study packs which contained either blood products or saline and, when treating a patient with a traumatic bleed, the patient received one of these treatments and their outcome was measured.
+You can find out the results here.

 This study tested a mechanical chest compressor device against the manual chest compressions given by ambulance staff.
 The study found no patient benefit to routinely using these devices, although they may still be used in certain circumstances.
 It provided reassurance that ambulance staff already provide high quality CPR.
 Results are available here.